distancify/handbook/sop/support/submitting-a-bug-report.md

 Apart from a reference to a previous spec, a bug must include:

 - The steps needed to reproduce/demonstrate the issue, either as a numbered list or a video.
 Screenshots are also welcome.
-Clarity is more important than format.
+Clarity is more important than format
 - An explanation why this is a bug and what the expected behaviour should be
+- *Severity* should be set according to how many users are affected and in which way they are affected

 Feel free to use the following template when creating a bug: